Marketing Event Calendar for February: 85+ Ideas & Great Email Examples

 4. Start a competition with a prize for two.

 Although marketers have been trying to make Valentine’s Day an inclusive holiday celebrated regardless of the relationship status, it remains the big day for couples rather than singles.
 So when asking your audience to participate in a contest or challenge with a prize for two, avoid using the words partner, sweetheart, so that anyone can become the second winner: friend, parent, colleague, etc. The idea is to celebrate love and appreciation in all forms.

 Spread the word across all the available channels.
 People from your Facebook or Instagram community may not be subscribed to your campaigns yet, they would like to know if you’re up on something interesting.

 6. Send web push reminders.

-To ensure you offer gets in front of people’s eyes, send a web push notification with a brief description of the offer.
-While the email may lost somewhere in Inbox, a web push is hard to remain unnoticed.
+To ensure your offer gets in front of people’s eyes, send a web push notification with a brief description of the offer.
+While the email may be lost somewhere in Inbox, a web push is hard to remain unnoticed.

 All tools for omnichannel marketing within one platform

 7. Run an offline event for the local community.

 It may be a thematic brunch, garage sale, any kind of contest, non-profit activities, etc. Letting people commit beyond purchases builds stronger brand loyalty and makes people feel part of something bigger than just a sale.